ridwaanhall/Check-Following-Followers-Instagram/README.md

 # Check Following Followers Instagram
+1. Sample Result
 ![Sample Result](images/result.png)

 ## Description
-This project serves as a tool for processing and analyzing data related to people we follow and those who follow us on Instagram.
+This project serves as a tool for processing and analyzing data.
 It provides insights into our followers, following, mutual followers, and users we follow but who don't follow back.

 ## Installation
 1. Make sure you have Python installed on your computer.
 [Download Python](https://www.python.org/downloads/)